 Orbit is built to give you exactly that.

-Orbit is a five-week peer advisory program for mid-level professionals.
+Orbit is a five-week peer advisory program for ambitious, experienced professionals.
 The goal is simple: a trusted, conflict-free group of high-caliber thinking partners who help you navigate your most complex career and leadership challenges.

 Each cohort is small by design.
 Cross-functional by intention.
 And built around one principle borrowed from physics: in orbit, there is no centre of gravity.
 The most valuable perspective shifts with every challenge.